citahub/citahub-docs/docs/cita/rpc-guide/rpc.md

     * hash: `Data32` - hash of the transaction.
     * content: `Data` 交易内容.
+    * from: `Data20` - address of the transaction sender.
     * blockHash: `Data32` - hash of the block where this transaction was in. null when its not in block.
     * blockNumber: `Quantity` - block number where this transaction was in. null when its not in block.
     * index: `Quantity` - integer of the transactions index position in the block. null when its not in block.